MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-powershell.md

 `-nodeAgentPort`

-The TCP/IP port number that nodeagents should listen on.
+The TCP/IP port number that node agents should listen on.
 Defaults to 45000.
 We do not recommend changing the default.

 `-nodeAgentAuthorizerPort`

-The TCP/IP port number that nodeagents should use for their authorization port.
+The TCP/IP port number that node agents should use for their authorization port.
 Defaults to 45001.
 We do not recommend changing the default.

 `-clusterRoleName`

-This specifies the name to use when creating cloudagent as a generic service within the cluster.
+This specifies the name to use when creating cloud agent as a generic service within the cluster.
 This defaults to a unique name with a prefix of ca- and a guid suffix (for example: “ca-9e6eb299-bc0b-4f00-9fd7-942843820c26”).
 We do not recommend changing the default.

 `-cloudLocation`